How to Apply

 Staying in Residence for Multiple Sessions:

 EAP students enrolled in multiple, consecutive academic sessions can also opt to pay the one semester or full year residence rates.
 If an EAP student elects to use the option of the one semester or full year rate, they will still be required to complete an application for each session in which they are registered.
-Rates for the full year and for individual academic sessions for 2021-22 are TBD.
+Rates for the full year and for individual academic sessions can be found here.

 Staying in Residence for the Summer Months:

 During the summer months (May-August), the Residence offers reduced rates.
-Rates for summer 2021 can be found here.
+Rates for summer 2022 are TBD.

 Humber Residence is closed during the holiday break.
 Additional accommodation options will be shared with residents during the fall semester, such as the option to book a room at a reduced rate hotel.
 Residents will be responsible for any fees incurred over the mid-year break.